rdpunder/LSPS/README.md

 By running the `Calc` scripts under Code below, data are temporarily saved in the empty folder `mDataAndWeights`.

 ### Code
 The Monte Carlo Study detailed in Appendix G includes a size experiment and three power experiments: Normal vs. Student-t(5) left-tail, Normal vs. Student-t(5) center and Laplace(-1,1) vs. Laplace(1,1.1).
 The power studies are supplemented with the analysis of the associated standardized local divergences, for which we include separate folders per experiment.
-In total, this yields seven subdirectories for the reproduction of the figures in *Appendix G*, with titles indicating which figure is reproduced (e.g. *FIG_G1_Size* for the reproduction of **Figure G.1**).
+In total, this yields seven subdirectories for the reproduction of the figures in *Appendix G*, with titles indicating which figure is reproduced (e.g., *FIG_G1_Size* for the reproduction of **Figure G.1**).

 * [FIG_G1_Size](05_MONTE_CARLO_Appendix_G/FIG_G1_Size): Size experiment.
 For reproduction, run
     1. `01SizeMain_Calc.py`, which computes the DM test statistics and saves them as `.npy` file in the [mDMCalc](05_MONTE_CARLO_Appendix_G/FIG_G1_Size/mDMCalc) folder.